ubuntu-openstack/bigdata-novalxd/README.md

 machine.
 The remainder of the machines are allocated to the deployed workloads, such that there are the same number of Apache Hadoop Slaves with the same resources present in all three scenarios.

+Each scenario (Bare Metal, Nova-LXD, and Nova-KVM) has exactly 5 Hadoop slaves, with each slave guaranteed exclusive placement per physical machine.

+In the Nova scenarios, this is achieved by using exclusive machine scheduling filters and carefully-crafted flavors.

+This approach presents a clean comparison of the workload and benchmarks of Nova-LXD against bare metal, and Nova-KVM against bare metal.

 #### Software Specs